SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-11-Autoscaling-of-Comments-and-Ratings/README.md

     ![screenshot alt text](images/Exercise6_7_bindinstance1.jpg).

     1. Click _Save_.

-    1. Explanation of the above parameters used: Here we are increasing the instance from 1 to 3, and then bringing it down.
+    1. Explanation of the above parameters used: Here we are increasing the number of instances from 1 to 3, and then bringing it down.
 Other parameters are mentioned below:

     ***schedules***
     A schedule enables you to configure scaling rules for specific days or on a recurring basis.
 Schedule guards against expected high surges or low activity period.

     ***recurring_schedule***
     Triggers the scaling rule recursively during the specified intervals.

     ***start_time***
     Start time of a recurring schedule in 24-hr format (HH:MM).

     ***end_time***
     End time of a recurring schedule in 24-hr format (HH:MM).

     ***days_of_week***
     Trigger scaling on weekdays ranging from 1 (Monday) to 7 (Sunday).
 The rule will execute during the weekdays specified within the array.

     ***instance_min_count***
     Minimum number of instances during the recurrence period.

     ***instance_max_count***
     Maximum number of instances during the recurrence period.

     ***initial_min_instance_count***
      Minimum number of instances to scale up during the start of recurrence period.

     For more information on parameters refer our [help guide](https://help.sap.com/viewer/7472b7d13d5d4862b2b06a730a2df086/Cloud/en-US/c8023eb0995e42a68697f4262218a032.html).

 1. You can now see your application under _Referencing Apps_.

     ![screenshot alt text](images/Exercise6_9_refapp.JPG).

 1. Click on your `ratings_backend` application, to go back to your _Application Service Bindings_ page.
 Here you can see the auto scaler instance being created.

 1. Click _Overview_, on the left side.
 1. Scroll down you can see the instances of your application increased to 3 as per the defined policy and the start time mentioned.

     ![screenshot alt text](images/Exercise6_10_ininstances.jpg).

 1. As per the current policy based on memory threshold, the number of application instances will come down to 2.

 [Top](#Top)